Tuition Per Credit Hour

 Wednesday-Friday 8:30 a.m.-5 p.m.

-The 1098-T forms for 2013 will be available electronically Jan.
-31. A 1098-T is generated based on billed eligible tuition and fees during the 2013 calendar year.
+The 1098-T forms will be available electronically Jan.
+31. A 1098-T is generated for eligible tuition and fees each year during the calendar year in accordance with the most current IRS rules and guidelines.
 Note—You will not receive a 1098-T tax form if:

 - You are a non-resident alien student